MusicaSacraOrg/web-plugins/packages/layout/README.md

 This package provides the following React layout components:

 - `Container`: Styled wrapper.
-- `LayoutBasic`: Single column layout utilizing previously mentioned Container as main wrapper.
+- `Prince`: Single column layout utilizing previously mentioned Container as main wrapper.
 - `Queen`: Double column layout with main content and left sidebar.
+- `King`: Triple column layout with main content and two sidebars.

-## \<Container />
+### \<Container />

-Basic styled wrapper that provides container of with 1200px with auto margins on sides.
+Basic styled wrapper that provides container of with 1280px with auto margins on sides.

 ```jsx
 import { Container } from '@musica-sacra/layout'